hisamcode/learn-templ-and-htmx/readme.md

 # next

-chapter 8, updating other content
+chapter 9, a simple counter